exploratoria/exploratoria.github.io/exhibits/heat/random-walk-readme.md

 About the code:

 Once a geometry is created in Three.js it cannot be altered.
-That is why all vertices of the line are created at once, and at each step all vertices but the first are moved by the same random vector.
+That is why all vertices of the line are created at once, and at each step all vertices but one are moved by the same random vector.

 Math test: